geersch/nestjs-getting-started/docs/06-business-logic.md

 `risk-too-high.error.ts`

-Error which is thrown if the risk is too high to ensure (e.g. driver to young for a particular brand).
+The error is thrown if the risk is too high to ensure (e.g. driver too young for a particular brand).

 ```ts
 import { BusinessRuleViolation } from './busisness-rule-validation.error';